 - If mixture seems too wet, add flour and mix.

-- Spread mixture on the baking sheet.
+- Spread mixture on the baking tray.
 You want to get it as thin as possible without there being any holes in the layer - this is important for maximum crispiness!
 Sprinkle with flaked salt, if using.

 - Bake for 30 minutes and then remove from oven.
 Flip over (carefully!) and then cut into desired shape.
 Place back in oven and bake for another 30-40 minutes.